• /

 Platforms: Windows, Xbox One, Nintendo Switch

-When big publishers realized that the public needs a break from blockbusters from time to time, games like Ori and the Blind Forest started to appear.
-They are beautiful, magical, and atmospheric, with an emphasis on art direction rather than on complex game mechanics.
-That is why lately, we are seeing more indie games created with love and passion for the craft.
+When big publishers realized that the public needed a break from blockbusters from time to time, games like Ori and the Blind Forest started to appear.
+Its stunning visuals and atmospheric world make it a perfect example of how a Unity 3D game can prioritize art direction without relying on overly complex mechanics.
+Despite its relatively simple gameplay, Ori’s polished design and attention to detail place it among the best in its genre.
+That is why, lately, we are seeing more indie games created with love and passion for the craft.
 The latest release and Metacritic ranking of Stray prove this point.

-As for Ori and the Blind Forest, it looks and sounds amazing, and even though the gameplay is rather simple, it does not have a negative impact on the game’s perception.
-Every aspect of the title is so polished that we can put Ori on a par with the best representatives of the genre.
+As for Ori and the Blind Forest, it looks and sounds fantastic, and even though the gameplay is relatively simple, it does not hurt the game’s perception.
+Every aspect of the title is so polished that we can put Ori on par with the best representatives of the genre.

 Hearthstone